-A mortgage is the negociated fee that you pay back to the lender.
+A mortgage is the negotiated fee that you pay back to the lender.
 It is the cost of property/car/etc minus the down payment/deposit plus the interest rate.

-A fixed rate mortgage means that there is a set period of time (5 years, 10 years, etc) during which your mortage will stay at a fixed stable interest rate for repayment.
-For example, if you agree to a 10 year mortgage to pay off £180,000 with a fixed interest rate of 2.3%, you’d be looking at paying about £1,680 per month if you were to pay off the full amount within the 10 years.
+A fixed-rate mortgage means that there is a set period of time (5 years, 10 years, etc) during which your mortgage will stay at a fixed stable interest rate for repayment.
+For example, if you agree to a 10-year mortgage to pay off £180,000 with a fixed interest rate of 2.3%, you’d be looking at paying about £1,680 per month if you were to pay off the full amount within the 10 years.
 This means you’d essentially end up paying back about £201,664 (about £21,664 of interest).

 The bank will look into if you have any other pending mortgages, loans, and costs that can potentially have an effect on your ability to pay them back, which can show in the types of mortgages offered to you.

 Fixed-rate mortgages tend to offer you the right to overpay up to 10% of the yearly balance, which in turn can help you pay off the loan faster (equalling less interest paid!).
 The drawback is that you may face early repayment charges, but if you calculate that you’d still save more money paying back faster despite the repayment charge, you may very well opt for it.

 Am I eligible for any government schemes?